 We have extensive operations in foreign countries.
 The net assets and liabilities of these operations are exposed to changes in foreign currency exchange rates, although such fluctuations generally do not affect income since their functional currency is typically the local currency.
 These operations also have net assets and liabilities not denominated in the functional currency, which exposes us to changes in foreign currency exchange rates that do impact income.
-During the years ended December 31, 2006, 2005, and 2004, the Company reported foreign currency gains (losses) of (\$21.0) million, \$2.9 million, and (\$9.3) million respectively.
+During the years ended December 31, 2007, 2006 and 2005, the Company reported foreign currency gains (losses) of (\$7.0) million, (\$21.0) million, and \$2.9 million, respectively.
 The gains (losses) were primarily due to exchange rate fluctuations related to monetary asset balances denominated in currencies other than the functional currency.
-The foreign exchange loss is primarily the result in the strengthening of the following major currencies against the US Dollar: British Pound - 13.8%, Euro - 11.5% and the Norwegian Kroner - 8.9%.
-Further strengthening of these currencies against the US Dollar may continue to create similar losses in future periods to the extent we maintain net assets and liabilities not denominated in the functional currency of the countries using the above currencies as their functional currency.
+The 2007 foreign exchange loss is primarily the result in the strengthening of the following major currencies against the U.S. dollar: British Pound - 1.9%, Canadian Dollar - 18.8%, Euro - 11.6% and the Norwegian Kroner - 13.0%.
+Further strengthening of these currencies against the U.S. dollar may continue to create similar losses in future periods to the extent we maintain net assets and liabilities not denominated in the functional currency of the countries using the above currencies as their functional currency.

-Some of our revenues in foreign countries are denominated in U.S. dollars, and therefore, changes in foreign currency exchange rates impact our earnings to the extent that costs associated with those U.S. dollar revenues are denominated in the local currency.
-Similarly some of our revenues are denominated in foreign currencies, but have associated U.S. dollar costs, which also gives rise to foreign currency exchange rate exposure.
+Certain revenues in foreign countries are denominated in U.S. dollars, and therefore, changes in foreign currency exchange rates impact our earnings to the extent that costs associated with those U.S. dollar revenues are denominated in the local currency.
+Similarly, some of our revenues are denominated in foreign currencies, but have associated U.S. dollar costs, which also gives rise to foreign currency exchange rate exposure.
 In order to mitigate that risk, we may utilize foreign currency forward contracts to better match the currency of our revenues and associated costs.
 We do not use foreign currency forward contracts for trading or speculative purposes.

-At December 31, 2006, we had entered into foreign currency forward contracts with notional amounts aggregating \$130.1 million to hedge cash flow exposure to currency fluctuations in various foreign currencies.
+At December 31, 2007, we had entered into foreign currency forward contracts with notional amounts aggregating \$1,024.2 million to hedge cash flow exposure to currency fluctuations in various foreign currencies.
 These exposures arise when local currency operating expenses are not in balance with local currency revenue collections.
-Ineffectiveness was not material on these foreign currency forward contracts.
-Based on quoted market prices as of December 31, 2006 and 2005 for contracts with similar terms and maturity dates, we have recorded a gain (loss) of \$1.0 million and (\$7.3) million, respectively, to adjust these foreign currency forward contracts to their fair market value.
-This gain (loss) is included in other comprehensive income in the consolidated balance sheet.
-It is expected that \$1.0 million of the gain will be reclassified into earnings within the next 12 months.
-The Company currently has cash flow hedges in place through the first quarter of 2008.
+Based on quoted market prices as of December 31, 2007 and 2006 for contracts with similar terms and maturity dates, we have recorded a gain of \$11.2 million and \$1.0 million, respectively, to adjust these foreign currency forward contracts to their fair market value.
+This gain is included in other comprehensive income in the consolidated balance sheet.
+It is expected that \$6.4 million of the gain will be reclassified into earnings within the next 12 months.
+At December 31, 2007, the Company has cash flow hedges in place through the first quarter of 2011.
+A gain from ineffectiveness of \$4.6 million is included in earnings related to these foreign currency contracts as of December 31, 2007.
+Ineffectiveness for 2006 and 2005 was not material.